epinio/docs/docs/explanations/detailed-push-process.md

 Only having a container image isn't enough to run a workload on Kubernetes.
 You need, as a minimum, a Pod running, with at least one container running that image.

 The API server provides these requirements on demand by the client (8a) after it finishes the staging process.

+To avoid long-running UI-driven requests (and failures due to timeouts or client navigation), Epinio also exposes an asynchronous deployment flow:

+- `POST /api/v1/namespaces/:namespace/applications/:app/deployments` starts the stage/build/deploy pipeline and returns
+  immediately with a deployment id.
+- `GET /api/v1/namespaces/:namespace/applications/:app/deployments/:deployment_id` returns the current status (for example, `staging`, `deploying`, `succeeded`, `failed`) plus metadata like `stage_id`.

 The most important resources created (8c) are a [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/),